Is Your Lexus Hybrid Dead?

 If you own a Lexus hybrid vehicle, consider extending the battery warranty.
 The Lexus battery warranty is among the longest in the luxury segment.

-You must take your car to an authorized Lexus dealership to obtain the warranty.
+You must take your car to an authorized Lexus dealership for the warranty.
 Once you are there, you will receive the vehicle’s warranty booklet.
 This includes battery coverage and repairs that are covered.

-You must also follow the Lexus Hybrid Care program.
-This involves visiting the Lexus dealer regularly for scheduled maintenance.
-When the car is serviced, the warranty will also cover it.
-However, if you decide to repair the battery, it may void the warranty.
+You must also follow the Lexus Hybrid Care program, which involves visiting the Lexus dealer regularly for scheduled maintenance.
+The warranty covers the car when it is serviced.
+However, the warranty may be voided if you decide to repair the battery.

-Lexus offers a two-year/50,000-mile warranty for batteries on hybrid vehicles.
-In addition, a Lexus Corrosion Perforation Warranty covers body panels for six years.
+Lexus offers a two-year/50,000-mile warranty for hybrid vehicle batteries.
+In addition, a six-year Lexus Corrosion Perforation Warranty covers body panels.

 Lexus hybrid battery packs use an advanced design to maximize airflow around the battery.
 The higher airflow helps to prevent the battery from getting too hot.